Skip to content

 3. Measure progress

-Here are some good And bad North Star Metric examples and how they influence growth
+Good and bad North Star Metric examples and how they influence growth

-North Star Orange Pegs - Consulting Agency
+North Star Orange Pegs - Growth Marketing Agency

 North Star Confidential - SaaS

-The -original- North Star: Account signups
+The -original- North Star goal: Account signups

 Why it didn't work: We found that this NSM changed often.
 Account signups indirectly led to revenue but didn't guarantee it.
 It only reflected value in the sales pitch and only up TO the paywall.
 Additionally, focusing on account signups also left out the B2B side of the business, which is about licensing their platform on white-labeled apps.